davygoat/simh-os32/README.txt

    LINK
    EXEC			btw, you can skip COMPILE and LINK step

-   PASCAL helloc	enter C environment, filename hellop.C COMPILE
+   C helloc	        enter C environment, filename hellop.C COMPILE
    LINK
    EXEC

+   CAL helloa           enter CAL/32 assembler environment, filename.CAL COMPILE
+   LINK
+   EXEC

+   MACRO hellom         enter MACRO/32 assembler environment, filename.MAC COMPILE
+   LINK
+   EXEC

     ***************************** WARNING ******************************

-    EOU has a nasty habit of locking up.
+    EOU has a nasty  habit of locking up if used in  more than one login session.
 For  example, you cannot  use the compile commands  in more than one MTM terminal, and you  cannot signon if anyone is using the EDIT  command.
 MTM  will go  into some  kind of  deadlock if  you do that...

     If you find yourself in this sticky situation: